 Lots of Banff locals use bicycles to get around town and you’ll notice bike racks everywhere once you start looking for them.
 There’s even a Bike Fix-It station in Central Park if you need to pump up your tires or make a minor repair.
 Bring your own bicycle or rent one from Snowtips-Bactrax, or Ultimate Sports.

 In addition to wildlife-proof garbage bins, you’ll find compost and recycle bins throughout the Town of Banff.
 Follow the pictures on the side of the bin to learn what goes into each receptacle.
 And don’t forget to pack out your garbage when you’re hiking.

 Make sure to bring your reusable water bottle to test out one of five water bottle filling stations.
 The drinking water in Banff is refreshing and delicious.

 Whilst staying in Banff and Lake Louise, enjoy an authentic food experience by consuming local and regional ingredients.
 Many of the Banff and Lake Louise restaurants practice in farm-to-table, ensuring the use of local and regional ingredients.
 Try out The Bison or Chuck's Steakhouse in downtown Banff or head out to 1888 Chop House, Eden or Sky Bistro on the outskirts of Banff.
 For a warm, log cabin dinner surrounded by the national park, Storm Mountain Lodge offer exceptional cuisine that is locally sourced.
-For a treat, Rocky Mountain Flatbread Co uses local and organic produce, Ocean Wise seafood as well as free-range organic meats.

 In the summer, the Banff Farmer’s Market is a great source for fresh produce from local and regional farmers.
 Remember to pack a reusable bag for your delicious finds.